Soren64/B-Minor-Compiler/README.md

 # How to run
 Since the compiler does not have full functionality, individual components can be tested for functionaility using the example files (.bminor extension).
+Functionality can be tested using the main.c file (with more or less functionality depending on individual component(s)).

 # License
 None.